coryleeio/simple-docker-demo/README.md

 ### Tool setup for all environments

-Visit the links below and install the software as per their instructions
+Visit the links below and install the software as per their instructions:

 [Install Docker here](https://docs.docker.com/installation/mac/)